|

 The support your child gets from our Academy should meet their needs.
 They will be able to access help called SEND Support.
 It is part of what is known as the ‘graduated approach’ and you will be contacted if we think your child needs this.

-What do you do if you think your child may have SEN?
+What do you do if you think your child may have SEND?

 You can contact our SENCo if you think your child may have SEND.
 You will be involved and your views will be needed.